throuz/binance-funding-rate-bot/README.md

 ## Backtesting

-The bot will automatically backtest different parameter combinations within the specified ranges.
-It evaluates each combination based on historical data to identify the best settings for the trading strategy.
+The bot performs automated backtesting of parameter combinations to optimize trading performance.
+It evaluates the historical profitability of each strategy based on the funding rate and market conditions.

 ## Contributing